stanrocks/CRUD-API/README.md

 Simple CRUD API using in-memory database underneath.

-## Installation instructions
+## Setup instructions

 - Clone repo to your local folder
 - Switch to `dev` branch
 - Install dependencies with `npm i`
 - Create `.env` file in root folder (not in `src`' folder, but at the same level where `package.json` file is) and write `PORT=4000` inside it (or other port number).
 See `.env.example` as an example.
-- `npm run start:dev` to run development mode
+- Use `npm run start:dev` to run the server in development mode
-- `npm run start:prod` to run production mode
+- Or use `npm run start:prod` to build and run the server in production mode
+- Use "Postman" or alternative apps to send HTTP-requests to the server

 ## Technical details